oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 7.1 Requirements

 The requirements in this subsection are consecutively numbered to be able to refer to them directly.
 The order does not give any hint about the importance.
-Not all requirements have to be fulfilled - the sets are defined in section 7.2.
+Not all requirements have to be fulfilled to conform to this specification - the sets of requirements per conformance clause are defined in section 7.2.

 ### 7.1.1 Requirement 1: Valid CSAF document